 Data to support dose titration in rheumatoid arthritis come from ATTRACT, ASPIRE and the START study.
-START was a randomised, multicenter, double-blind, 3-arm, parallel-group safety study.
+START was a randomised, multicentre, double-blind, 3-arm, parallel-group safety study.
 In one of the study arms (group 2, n = 329), patients with an inadequate response were allowed to dose titrate with 1.5 mg/kg increments from 3 up to 9 mg/kg.
 The majority (67%) of these patients did not require any dose titration.
 Of the patients who required a dose titration, 80% achieved clinical response and the majority (64%) of these required only one adjustment of 1.5 mg/kg.

 Adult Crohn’s disease